-The local board maintains that its Administrative Regulation on Boundary Adjustment are inapplicable to a school closure.
+Appellants argue that the local board violated various aspects of its Administrative Regulation on Boundary Adjustment (JCAA).
+The local board maintains that its Boundary Adjustment Policy and Administrative Regulation on Boundary Adjustment are inapplicable to a school closure.
 Rather, it is the local board's Administrative Procedures for school closings that govern.
-We find this view to be reasonable.
+We find this to be a reasonable interpretation of the Administrative Regulations.
 See Maryland Transp.
 Authority v.
 King, 369 Md, 274 (2002) ("a great deal of deference is owed to an administrative agency's interpretation of its own regulation.).